elixirbeats/abletoolz/README.md

 option multiple times, the previous xml file will be moved into the `abletoolz_backup` folder with the same renaming behavior as `-s/--save`.

-`--append-bars-bpm` Used with `-s/--save`, appends furthest bar length and bpm to set name.
-For example, `myset.als` --> `myset_32bars_90bpm.als`.
+`--append-bars-bpm` Used with `-s/--save`, appends the longest clip or furthest arrangement bar length and bpm to the set name.
+For example,
+`myset.als` --> `myset_32bars_90bpm.als`.
 Running this multiple times overwrites this section only (so your filename wont keep growing).